aws/aws-cdk-rfcs/text/0470-aurora-serverless-v2.md

 ### What are we launching today?

-We are launching the Aurora Serverless v2 support for `aws-rds` that allows users to add serverless instances to existing provisioned clusters or create a new provisioned cluster with serverless instances(writer and readers) only.
+We are launching the Aurora Serverless v2 support for `aws-rds` that allows users to create a new cluster with Serverless v2 support and define serverless or provisioned `writer` and `readers` in the new `DatabaseClusterV2` construct.

 ### Why should I use this feature?

-1. I have a provisoned RDS cluster with a privionsed writer instance only and I'd like to add a serverless instance as the reader in this cluster.
-2. I have a provisoned RDS cluster with provisioned write and reader and I'd like to add a second reader instance as serverless.
-3. I'd like to create a new provisioned RDS cluster with serverless writer and reader(s) only.
+1. I need to create a cluster with Aurora serverless v2 support.
+2. I need to create the writer as well as the readers with this cluster.

 ## Internal FAQ